 Founded in 2014, Andersson Bell is a minimalist fashion label inspired by Korean and Scandinavian elements.
 Expect simple yet playful patterns, fluid lines, and clean-cut designs.
 While the brand is the most popular for its knitwear, don’t miss out on its variety of shirts and skirts as well.

 Wanna be super stylish like K-Pop stars Joy and Sunmi?
 Grab a piece from Eenk, a Korean fashion label created by designer Hyemee Lee.
-This brand is best known for its Letter Project, an ongoing series inspired by each letter of the alphabet, from A to Z. Saving A for last, Eenk has so far launched B (for Beanie), C (for Clutch/Cap), and so on, until K (for Knit) as of September 2021.
-We look forward to see what’s to come!
+This brand is best known for its Letter Project, an ongoing series inspired by each letter of the alphabet, from A to Z. Saving A for last, Eenk has so far launched B (for Beanie), C (for Clutch/Cap), and so on, until J (for Jeans) for the summer 2023 season.
+We look forward to seeing what’s to come!

 6. Yuul Yie